weaversa/cryptol-course/INSTALL.md

 installing SAW via docker ([Option 1](#option-1-docker)) as docker is platform agnostic and easy to install and use.

+Experiences among teachers and students indicate that those installing tools on Windows systems need Windows 10.

 ## Option 1: Docker

 [Docker](https://www.docker.com) images are available for both